auburn-comp-math/math-5650-6650.homework/README.md

   - The implementation is designed to help you understand the algorithm.
   - You are welcome to discuss this with others but should implement it on your own.
   - The repository should contain the following file:
-    - `backtracking.py`: the implementation of the backtracking line search.
+    - `backtracking.py` is the implementation of the backtracking line search.
 - :keyboard: Implementation
   - Task: Implement the backtracking line search, the algorithm follows the following steps:
     > 1. Initialize $\alpha$ and $\rho\in(0,1)$ and Wolfe constant $c_1 \in (0, 1)$.